fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 - [Signing installers](#signing-installers)
 - [Plain osquery](#plain-osquery)

-The recommended way to install osquery and add your host to Fleet is with an osquery installer.
+The recommended way to add your host to Fleet is with an osquery installer.
 Fleet provides the tools to generate an osquery installer with the `fleetctl package` command.

 To use the `fleetctl package` command, you must first install the `fleetctl` command-line tool.
 Instructions for installing `fleetctl` can be found on [here](https://fleetdm.com/get-started)